Skip to main content

 For us, that means staying focused on technology that helps people handle important information more confidently, and helps organisations support them without adding unnecessary friction.

-Why Was Nigel Mentioned in the Strategy?
+Where Does Nigel Fit in the Strategy?

 References